magpie-ea/magpie-site/experiments/05views.markdown

 });
 ```

-We call the constructor function and tell it about the view instance's `name` and `trial_type`.
-The `trial_type` is the name of that task, as it will show up in the data output.
-It is a required field.
+We call the constructor function and tell it about the view instance' `name` and `trial_type`.
+For all trial views, the field `trial_type` is obligatory, as it provides the name of the task as it will show up in the data output.
 We also supply data via the field `data`.
 Concretely, we feed the object called `part_one_trial_info.forced_choice` provided in `trials.js` into the view here.
 We also supply information about how many trials of this view type should be shown subsequently.
 We set the `trials` field here to the length of the trial data object.
 (The `trials` field can contain a smaller integer, but supplying a bigger integer will result in an error.)

 ## Custom templates